 Moderate turbulence would be described as sufficient for the captain to switch on the fasten your seat belt sign.
 It could cause a drink on the table in front of you to be spilled.

 Extreme turbulence is fortunately almost unheard of, or at least aircraft systems, such as weather radar, are so sophisticated that aircraft wouldn’t go anywhere near such extremes.
-This might occur if an aircraft flew right though a tropical cyclone etc.
+This might occur if an aircraft flew right through a tropical cyclone etc.

 What causes turbulence?

 The air acts very much like water in many ways.
 It flows and in many ways behaves just like water.
-It can also have pockets of denser or less dense air which may also effect the way the aircraft behaves.
+It can also have pockets of denser or less dense air which may also affect the way the aircraft behaves.
 When the aircraft meets this disturbed air it naturally is affected by it, since it is moving in it.

 Many factors can help create air turbulence.
 It can be caused by storms, by atmospheric pressure, by jet streams, by air movement due to hot air rising (and cold air falling) and also due to the terrain being flown over ie. mountains.